hiddentao/cron-async/README.md

 Javascript library for executing tasks on a schedule, using cron syntax, with async/await support.
 It is inspired by [node-cron](https://www.npmjs.com/package/cron).

 It's smart at handling async jobs.
 All executions are wrapped in a `try-catch` clause and errors are caught and logged.
-It also waits until the current iteration of a job has finished executing before starting the next iteration, regardless of the jobs's schedule.
+It also waits until the current iteration of a job has finished executing before starting the next iteration, regardless of the job's schedule.

 Features: